National Award of India

 National Bravery Award

-The National Bravery Award are annually given to 25 Indian children below 16 years for meritorious acts of bravery against all odds.
+The National Bravery Award is annually given to 25 Indian children below 16 years for meritorious acts of bravery against all odds.
 The award is given by the Government of India and the Indian Council for Child Welfare.

 The awards are usually announced on 14 November, Children’s Day, or in January the following year, and later presented by the prime minister on the eve of the Republic Day.